At least 40 civilians at wedding party killed during nearby U.S.-backed Afghan army raid

 Bombing, air strikes and ground clashes between U.S.-backed government forces and militants have flared anew since the U.S.-Taliban negotiations fell apart, and ahead of a presidential election next week.

 In the drone strike on Sept.
-18 in the eastern province of Nangarhar, six local government officials were killed in addition to the 32 pine nut harvesters, 40 of whom were injured.
+18 in the eastern province of Nangarhar, six local government officials said 32 pine nut harvesters were killed, 40 of whom were injured.

 Malik Khyali, 62, a resident of Khogyani district in Nangarhar, said he lost a son in the drone strike and would not forgive those who carried it out as he knew of no militants hiding among laborers in the thickly wooded area.